aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/annotations/add-delete-and-get-annotation/figures-annotations/_index.md

     // The path to the documents directory string dataDir = RunExamples.GetDataDir_AsposePdf_Annotations();

-    // Create a new PDF document
+    // Create a new document
     using (var document = new Aspose.Pdf.Document())
 	{
 		document.Pages.Add();